itsjafer/meal-recommendations/README.md

 # Content-based model proof of concept

+This recommender will take user preferences for *recipes* and use these preferences to find the user's preferences for *ingredients*.
+Using the ingredients, we are then able to search among all recipes which have a similar ingredient matrix to that which the user prefers.

 We will use TF-IDF as the measure of similarity between recipes.
 83% of text-based recommenders use TF-IDF.

 ## Getting Started